iomesh/docs/docs/storage-usage/volume-operations.md

 ## Cloning

-A Clone is defined as a duplicate of an existing Kubernetes Volume, users can use iomesh storage clone feature like any other PVC with the exception of adding a dataSource that references an existing PVC in the same namespace:
+A Clone is defined as a copy of an existing Kubernetes Volume, users can clone a volume by create a PVC while adding a dataSource that linked to an existing PVC in the same namespace:

 ```yaml
 apiVersion: v1